cantab/rspec_template/README.md

 Write your tests in separate example files in the spec/ directory.
 The name of each example file must end with _spec.rb for RSpec to pick it up.

-I've put a sample example file in spec/changeme_spec.rb to start you off, and you can put your code there to start with.
+I've put a sample example file in spec/changeme_spec.rb to start you off, and you can put your examples there to start with.

 You can rename this file to whatever you like, but remember the filename must end with _spec.rb.

-As you continue developing your project, you might find it more sensible to add further example files in the /spec directory.
+As you continue developing your project, you may find it more sensible to split your examples into separate files in the /spec directory.

 ###Writing Code